 Common Mistakes to Avoid in Protein Consumption

 One common mistake to avoid in protein consumption is relying too heavily on processed protein sources, such as protein bars and shakes, while neglecting whole food sources.
-While protein bars and shakes can be convenient, they often contain added sugars, unhealthy fats, and artificial ingredients.
+And while protein bars and shakes can be convenient, they often contain added sugars, unhealthy fats, and artificial ingredients.
 Whole food sources of protein, such as lean meats, poultry, fish, eggs, beans, and lentils, are more nutrient-dense and provide a wider range of vitamins, minerals, and antioxidants.

 FAQ